WANT TO IMPROVE YOUR BUSINESS CREDIT & FUNDABILITY?

 As a result, it is crucial to make sure that every record, everything, is identical.

 It goes beyond your industry.
-It’s also your corporate name, address, phone and fax numbers –everything!
+It’s also your corporate name, address, phone numbers –everything!
 These must look the same all over, such as in IRS records; your company’s records with Dun & Bradstreet, Experian, and Equifax; all licenses needed to run your corporation; and incorporation documents.

 Copy/paste this information; do not chance it with retyping.